JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 Observe `int -> int -> int` is parenthesized as `int -> (int -> int)` -- **right** associativity which is opposite of arithmetic operators

-Be careful on operator precedence with this goofy (aka stupid) way that function application doesn't need parens!
+Be careful on operator precedence with this unusual way that function application doesn't need parens!
 ```ocaml
 add3 (3 * 2);;
 add3 3 * 2;; (* NOT the previous - this is the same as (add3 3) * 2 - application binds tighter than * *)